 \subsection{Translated images and unknown structured illumination}

-Our idea for a new algorithm for SR in a blind illumination setting builds on two key properties of translated image stacks.
+Our idea for a new algorithm for SR with unknown illumination builds on two key properties of translated image stacks.
 These properties naturally arise from the way fluorescence microscopy signals are generated.
 Specifically, the image data, $\bm{D}(x,y)$, representing the intensity in the sample plane $(x,y)$, is the result of an element-wise multiplication between the fluorophore distribution, $\bm{\rho}(x,y)$, and the illumination pattern, $\bm{p}(x,y)$, followed by a blurring effect due to the finite optical resolution of the objective.
 This blurring is mathematically expressed as a convolution with the PSF of the objective, $\bm{h}(x,y)$.
 Then, the acquired image is given by

 where, to soften the notation, we omit the $(x,y)$ dependencies in all terms, while we indicate with $\cdot$ and $\otimes$, respectively, the element-wise multiplication and the convolution operator.
 Note that the approximation arises from disregarding the noise contribution.
-In the C-SIM configuration, each acquisition $a=1, ..., N$ differs due to a translation of the object by a known amplitude.
+In our translation-based configuration, each acquisition $a=1, ..., N$ differs due to a translation of the object by a known amplitude.
 This is represented as

 where $T$ is the translation operator and $\bm{\Delta}_a=[\Delta x_a,\Delta y_a]$ defines the translation shift.
 Consequently, the expression for a set of images becomes